misotanni/misotanni.github.io/fjs/en/rules.md

 This chord progression demonstrates the usefulness of the rule that a Pythagorean key change doesn't reset an FJS key.
 It reads: A major, E major, A major, A dominant 7<sup>th</sup>, D major, G major, D major/A, E major/A, A dominant 7<sup>th</sup>, D major; where all major triads are 4:5:6 and all dominant seventh chords are 4:5:6:7.
 The FJS key stays the same after the modulation from A to D, which is useful because the G♯ in D is expected to be +5.

 <img src="../assets/example_9.png" alt="♯FCG F5 C5 G5: A–E–C–A, E–E–B–G, A–E–C–A, G7–E–C–A, ♯FC: F–A–D–A, G–B–D–G, A–A–D–F, A–B–E–G♯, A–C♯–E–G7, D–A–D–F♯">

-## Rules for Using FJS Transposition Lines (\*)

-1. There exist FJS transposition lines, which work analogically to octave lines, but apply an FJS accidental instead of shifting by an octave.

-2. An FJS transposition line can be written either as alta or bassa, with no difference in meaning.

-3. An FJS transposition line begins with a compound FJS accidental, which appears just as it would if it was written on a staff.
-For example, a transposition line of +5 will begin with "5", a transposition line of +7−5 will begin with "7−5", etc. As with octave lines, "loco" following such a line is optional.

-4. All notes under the transposition line have its FJS pitch shift **added** to its pitch shifts as applied by FJS accidentals and key signatures.

-**Examples:**

 The following example uses the eight notes C, D, E<sup>5</sup>, F, G, A<sup>5</sup>, A, and B<sup>5</sup> without a key signature.